Can A Possum Be A Pet

 4. Keep children and pets away from the possum.
 This will minimize stress for the animal and reduce the risk of injury.

 It's crucial to remember that even if you have the best intentions, caring for a wild animal is a complex and challenging task.
 Wildlife rehabilitators have the expertise, facilities, and resources to provide the specialized care that these animals require.
-By contacting a professional, you can ensure that the possum receives the best possible chance of survival and eventual release back into its natural habitat.
+By contacting a professional, you can check that the possum receives the best possible chance of survival and eventual release back into its natural habitat.

-Moreover, supporting local wildlife rehabilitation centers through donations or volunteer work is a great way to contribute to the well-being of possums and other wild animals in your community.
+On top of that, supporting local wildlife rehabilitation centers through donations or volunteer work is a great way to contribute to the well-being of possums and other wild animals in your community.
 These organizations rely on the support of the public to continue their important work.

 FAQ